 Now, if you ask me – Monica, would you still use baking soda given that you have low porosity hair and it probably won’t suffer any changes? – I would say – Hell, NO!

-I wouldn’t risk my natural hair doing the Cherry Lola Treatment or any DIY recipe with baking soda because I can never be sure if my hair and scalp would need to have one or more or a specific combination of the protective features named above.
+I wouldn’t risk my natural hair doing the Cherry Lola Treatment or any DIY recipe with baking soda because I can never be sure if my hair and scalp have the set of specific characteristics that would protect them from any possible damage.
 Even scientist can’t say it yet!
 Would you risk your hair?

 Still, there is something I liked very much about the Cherry Lola deep protein treatment.